 Designed by well-known architect Douglas Cardinal, who is of Métis and Blackfoot heritage, the new centre will house both the Aboriginal Students' Centre and the Indigenous Students' Council, with additional space for learning and ceremonies.

-Construction of the centre is well underway and is slated to be completed in early 2015.
+Construction of the centre is well underway.
 Check out the live webcam feed of the construction site to see the centre's progress.

 The Indigenous Students’ Council (ISC) is a U of S student group that aims to unify and engage Aboriginal students on campus through cultural, academic and leisure activities.
 The council, which is comprised of eight students, plans and implements programs to fulfill its mission.